-ViSi Genie Getting Started - First Project for Picaso Displays (for Picaso)
+ViSi Genie Getting Started - First Project for Diablo16 Displays (for Diablo16).

-The uLCD-32PTU display module is commonly used as examples, but the procedure is the same for other displays.
+The uLCD-32PTU and/or the uLCD-35DT display modules are commonly used as examples, but the procedure is the same for other displays.

 Create a Circuit for Testing the Project